telerik/blazor-ui/grid/dapper/README.md

 ![dapper grid](images/dapper-grid.png)

 ## Disclaimer
-The Telerik components integration with Dapper is not supported.
-This is only an example of a custom scenario.
+Integration with Dapper is not subject to technical support by Progress.